nikepitchaya/nikepitchaya/README.md

 </div>

 ## **<div align="center">Hi pumpkin 😻</div>**
-- ❓ Ask me about How to be coding to get bugged
+- ❓ Ask me about How to be a good "Pro Gamer"
 <br/>

 <div align="center">